 There have been reports of scams associated with a different website called Coincap.exchange, which should not be confused with Coincap.io.

-Coincap.exchange is an offshore broker that has been reviewed as not safe for cryptocurrency exchange.
+Coincap.exchange is an offshore broker reviewed as unsafe for cryptocurrency exchange.

 On April 29, 2023, a Massachusetts, USA person who reports being defrauded for $5900 wrote the following review about a cryptocurrency scam at the BBB (Better Business Bureau):